-\textbf{Distributed \gls{ai} delay variables:} The training delay of each iteration, $d_k^{\mathrm{AI}}{(\bm{\Pi}_k^{\mathrm{u}})}$, is a function of the \gls{ai} device selection; thus, we include a binary variable in the state indicating if this device has been selected in the last iteration.
-As indicated by \eqref{eq:aiTrainingDelay}, the delay of the \gls{dl} transmission of the global model, $d_{i,k}^{\mathrm{D}}$, and the delay of the \gls{ul} transmission of local gradients/models, $d_{i,k}^{\mathrm{U}}$, directly impacts the training delay, and thus, should be included in the state.
-Besides, (\gls{ul}/\gls{dl}) buffer size (at $t_k$), and (\gls{ul}/\gls{dl}) \gls{sinr} of the underlying transmissions has an implicit effect on delay, and therefore, we include them in the state.
+\textbf{Distributed training delay variables:} The training delay of each iteration, $d_k^{\mathrm{AI}}{(\bm{\Pi}_k^{\mathrm{u}})}$, is a function of the device selection; thus, we include a binary variable in the state indicating if this device has been selected in the last iteration.
+As indicated by \eqref{eq:aiTrainingDelay}, the delay of the \gls{dl} transmission of the global model, $d_{i,k}^{\mathrm{D}}$, and the delay of the \gls{ul} transmission of local parameters, $d_{i,k}^{\mathrm{U}}$, directly impact the training delay, and thus, should be included in the state.
+Besides, (\gls{ul}/\gls{dl}) buffer size (at $t_k$), and (\gls{ul}/\gls{dl}) \gls{sinr} of the underlying transmissions have an implicit effect on the delay, and therefore, we include them in the state as well.
 Focusing on the overall statistics (unlike \gls{urllc} service), we represent the \gls{sinr} distribution of the underlying transmissions for each \gls{ai} device with its $5$th percentile, median and $95$th percentile.
 Note that no empirical measurement exists for $d_{i,k}^{\mathrm{D}}$, $d_{i,k}^{\mathrm{U}}$, and \gls{sinr} of \gls{ai} devices whose central node does not receive their local models in the $k$th iteration (i.e., $i\notin \calN_{n,k}$).
-Moreover, if an \gls{ai} device was selected at $t_{k-1}$, but its local update is not part of the first $n$ received local updates, its buffer size at $t_k$ would not be empty.
+Moreover, if an \gls{ai} device was selected at $t_{k-1}$, but its local update is not among the first $n$ received, its buffer size at $t_k$ would not be empty.

-\textbf{\gls{gnb} level observations:} On the \gls{gnb} level, the number of resource blocks each service has consumed (in both \gls{ul} and \gls{dl} directions) significantly impacts both training delay and availability.
-Therefore, we propose to include the mean number of allocated resource blocks (per slot), within $\Delta t_{k-1}$, for each service in the state.
+\textbf{\gls{gnb} level observations:} At the \gls{gnb} level, the consumption of \glspl{prb} by each service (both in \gls{ul} and \gls{dl} directions) has a significant impact on training delay and availability.
+To address this, we propose adding the mean number of allocated \glspl{prb} per slot within $\Delta t_{k-1}$ for each service to the state.

-\subsubsection{Action Space, $\mathcal{A}$}
+\subsubsection{Action Space, $\calA$}

-The action space, $\calA$, is the set of all possible decision variables by which the \gls{drl} agent interacts with the environment.
-Considering \eqref{eq:opt1UserSel}, our action vector at the $k$th iteration should be the device selection vector $\bm{\pi}_k^{\mathrm{u}}$.
-However, to mask out selections that do not follow condition \eqref{eq:UserSelC2}, we define $\bm{a}_k$ as a continuous vector where each element represents the action for an \gls{ai} device (i.e., $\bm{a}_k\in \left[-1,1\right]^N$).
-Then, the mapping from $\bm{a}_k$ to $\bm{\pi}_k^{\mathrm{u}}$ is determined by
+The action space is the set of all possible decision variables enabling the \gls{drl} agent to interact with its environment.
+Considering \eqref{eq:opt1UserSel}, our action vector at the $k$th iteration should be the device selection vector $\bm{\pi}_k^{\mathrm{u}}$, and thus $|\calA|=2^N$.